Ardelean-Calin/ardelean-calin.github.io-backup/README.md

 # ardelean-calin.github.io
 ## License

-The following directories and their contents are Copyright Ardelean-Calin.
+The following directories and their contents are Copyright Ardelean Călin.
 You may not reuse anything therein without my permission:

     _posts/